NeVerTools/ICLP_2025/README.md

 specifications after the MATLAB scripts saved their data.
 The bash script [generate_experiments.sh](Generators/generate_experiments.sh) runs all the code necessary[^1].

+### 2. _Experimental evaluation_

+The evaluation of the verification tools on the benchmarks is possible with the bash script [test_verifies.sh](Experiments/test_verifiers.sh).
+For linear models, the preliminary version of the interval-based verifier that mitigates the attack can be called with the [test_intver.sh](Experiments/test_intver.sh) script.

 [^1]: Please note that all bash scripts will likely fail due to [this issue](https://github.com/conda/conda/issues/7980) that doesn't allow to run `conda activate` in bash scripts.